- Can anyone access Historical & Special Collections?

 Harvard Law School Library, Historical & Special Collections

 Please fill out our appointment request form to schedule a time to consult modern manuscripts in our reading room.
 We require two business days’ advance notice for all appointments in order to retrieve manuscript boxes from off-site storage.
 All researchers must request material through HOLLIS Special Request in addition to filling out an appointment request form.

 If you have questions about modern manuscripts, please email us at email@example.com.

 - How much material can I request at any one time?

 We can retrieve a maximum of 10 boxes per day per researcher from off-site storage.
 We typically request that researchers send boxes back before requesting additional boxes.

 - Have any modern manuscript collections been digitized or microfilmed?

-Additionally, you can look for links to digitized content in finding aids.
-You can search finding aids in both the library catalog, HOLLIS+, and in OASIS.
+- Look for links to digitized content in finding aids.
+You can search finding aids in both the library catalog, HOLLIS, and in HOLLIS for Archival Discovery.

-The manuscript collections available on microfilm at the Harvard Law School Library include:
+- Consult manuscript collections available on microfilm at the Harvard Law School Library.
+These include:

 - Louis D. Brandeis Papers, 1881-1966